vibbits/training-material/topics/data-management-plans/tutorials/prepare-document/tutorial.md

 Go to DMPonline and open your draft data management plan created in the Introduction.

 You have now completed the module Data documentation.
-You should be able to complete the following questions in the section Data documentation:
+You should be able to complete the following questions:

-* How will you structure your data?
+- How will you structure your data?
-* How will the data be described and documented?
+- How will the data be described and documented?
-* What standards will you use?
+- What standards will you use?